Nibell/Keyboards/micropad4x4/README.md

 ![Micropad 4x4](https://raw.githubusercontent.com/Nibell/Keyboards/refs/heads/main/micropad4x4/images/micorpad4x4.jpg)

-Welcome to the **Micropad 4x4 Keyboard** repository!
-This project features a compact, customizable 4x4 micropad designed for enthusiasts who love experimenting with custom keyboards.
-Whether you're a productivity junkie, a gamer, or just someone who wants a personalized input device, this macropad is perfect for you.

----

 ## Features

 - **Compact Design**: A 4x4 grid for 16 keys, perfect for shortcuts, macros, or gaming inputs.